 On property, four categories of ocean-view rooms offer the most fresh air, with balconies or walk-out lanais.
 The hotel is asking that social distancing be practiced at the pool, as well as the rest of the property.

 Perhaps the biggest reason to choose this resort is the white sand beach stretching along the front of the property.
 Onsite, you’ll also find the watersports concessioner Barefoot Billy’s, offering Jet Ski tours around the entire island, as well as sunset cruises.
-We love that you can also rent a scooter to explore as much of the island as you like—on your own time and free of unnecessary contact with others.
+We love that you can also rent a scooter to explore as much of the island as you like—on your own time and away from everyone else.

 Little Palm Island Resort

-For starters, this upscale enclave sits on its own private island, set apart from Little Torch Key by a 15-minute boat ride—it’s the very definition of social distancing.
+For starters, this upscale enclave sits on its own private island, set apart from Little Torch Key by a 15-minute boat ride—it’s the very definition of getting away.
 On site, we love the stand-alone bungalows offering a total of 30 suites, all opening to indoor-outdoor living, welcoming in fresh sea breezes.

 The full dining menu is offered in the open-air main restaurant, and in-room dining is a choice for a more private affair.
 The menu impresses whether you’re choosing a la carte items, such as grouper ceviche, grilled Spanish octopus or foie gras crème brulee, or truly wows if you opt in for the five- and eight-course meals with wine pairings.

-As beautiful as the dining area is, right now, we’d opt to stay in room for a meal, followed by a soak in the outdoor copper tub (available in the island romance suites, island grand and island premier category suites).
-And, yes, the spa is open.
-We’d say yes to the island wellness massage, which includes a CBD treatment to help wash away the anxieties of this stressful year.
+As beautiful as the dining area is, guests can also opt to stay in room for a meal, followed by a soak in the outdoor copper tub (available in the island romance suites, island grand, and island premier category suites).
+And we’d always say yes to the island wellness massage, which includes a CBD treatment to help wash away the anxieties of a stressful year.